 No, this review aims to strengthen the existing regulatory framework to reflect the contemporary needs of all whānau.

 How will whānau be able to be heard by the Aotearoa Midwifery Project?

 The Council will continue to involve whānau.
 Consumers on the reference group are helping to grow wider involvement and will reach out to the wider community over the coming months.

 There is already a shortage of midwives in Aotearoa – will this revised Scope of Practice statement make the situation worse?

-The revised Scope of Practice statement is unlikely to impact on current supply issues, but the issues of recruitment, education and retention have all been considered by the Reference Group and the Midwifery Council.
+The revised Scope of Practice statement is unlikely to impact on current supply issues, but the issues of recruitment, education and retention have all been considered by the CRG and the Council.